kieker-monitoring/SustainKiekerHackathon/README.md

 ### Otkt generator

-1. Create a file with `.otkt` extensions.

-2. Fill it with the following contents:
+1. The following code defines a mapping from an OTel Span to a Kieker OperationExecutionRecord.
+Create a file with the code and save it with an `otkt` extension.

    ```
    Span: OTelSpan {